johanhelsing/bevy_pancam/README.md

 [![crates.io](https://img.shields.io/crates/d/bevy_pancam.svg)](https://crates.io/crates/bevy_pancam)
 [![docs.rs](https://img.shields.io/docsrs/bevy_pancam)](https://docs.rs/bevy_pancam)

-A 2d-camera plugin for bevy that works with orthographic cameras.
+A 2d camera plugin for bevy that works with orthographic cameras.

 The motivation is that this could be used for something like a map editor for a 2d game.